chocolatey/boxstarter.org/input/whyboxstarter.md

 ## Runs with Administrative Privileges

 Many applications require administrative privileges to install.
-Chocolatey, for good reason, allows non administrative users to perform installs and will request administrative privileges throughout the installation whenever they are required.
+Chocolatey, for good reason, allows non-administrative users to perform installs and will request administrative privileges throughout the installation whenever they are required.
 Since a Boxstarter installation must not interrupt the session once it begins, Boxstarter runs with administrative privileges the whole way through to avoid these interactive prompts.

 ## Reduce Installation Conflicts